Aman Island

 Aman Island is an islet in South Seberang Perai District, Penang, Malaysia, located off the coast of Seberang Perai.

 Known as the "Island of Peace", it is a home to a traditional Malay village.
 Places of interest in Aman Island include Jalan Telaga Emas, Batu Perompak, and the nearby Gedung Island.

-Aman Island and Gedung Island were once owned by Mr. Mohamad Saad and his older brother.
-Mr. Mohamad Saad died at the age of 99.
+Demographics

+The Aman and Gedung islands constitute Mukim 16, a subdivision within Seberang Perai.
+Aman Island is home to a fishing village, while Gedung Island is uninhabited.
+As of 2020, Aman Island had a population of 191, consisting entirely of Malays.
+Mukim 16 was the only entirely Malay subdivision in Penang.